If your Rainwater Soakaway has problems, is blocked or you require a new system to be designed & installed get in touch.

 We recommend you read the relevant parts of this document which sets out the relevant 2010 Building Regulations.
 The Key points are below:

 - You need to find out whether your site or domestic home is in a Groundwater Source Protection Zone.

-- When installing your rainwater soakaway, it must be located 5 metres from external property walls and must not encroach within 2 ½ metres of your neighbours boundary.
+- When installing your rainwater soakaway, it must be located 5 meters from external property walls and must not encroach within 2 ½ meters of your neighbours boundary.

 - The stone or other filling materials must completely surround the pipe or soakaway crates and come to at least 100mm above it.
 Another layer must be placed on top.

 Check and clean all of your guttering on a regular basis, especially after the autumn leaves have come.
 Check and clean the filters in your Rainwater Soakaway system, if you do not have any, install some.

 The soakaway itself is largely left untouched.
 The important thing is to stop the garden waste from getting into the soakaway system.